 | Platform | iOS + Android | iOS only |

-| Core theory | Sustainability + cost-per-wear | Illustrated avatar + weather + speed |
+| Core theory | Sustainability + cost-per-wear | Watercolor avatar + weather + every piece re-drawn as a sticker |

 | Design language | Editorial flat-lay | Watercolor illustration + paper textures |

-| Avatar | No avatar; flat outfit grids | Illustrated portrait of the user |
+| Avatar | No avatar; flat outfit grids | Watercolor portrait, updates with the outfit |

 | Sustainability | Published CO₂ methodology | Wear tracking only |